 From the day we are handed our newborn babies, we’re told the importance of connection; making eye contact, skin to skin, even talking to them before they’re coherent enough to respond in the same way.

 As they grow older, a little noisier and far more independent, it’s easy to forget that these basic emotional needs remain incredibly important.
 These connections are ‘the glue’ that keeps us bonded to our children.

-Stephanie Wicker-Campbell is a children’s behavioural specialist based in Sydney.
-She says fostering a child’s sense of connection provides one out of three of her vital emotional needs.
+Stephanie Wicker is a children’s behavioural specialist based in Sydney, and she says that fostering a child’s sense of connection provides one out of three of their vital emotional needs.

-So what do those words mean in the context of our kids, and how can we apply them to different age groups?
+So what does this mean exactly in the context of our kids?
+And how can we apply it to different age groups?

 “When kiddos feel disconnected, they stop listening.
 This can be as simple as hearing “No” to something they want.
 As soon as they’re no longer on the same page as you, disconnection follows.
 This leads to defiance, disobedience and avoidance behaviours,” says Stephanie.

 To avoid disconnection, Stephanie recommends parents be mindful of their child’s emotional stressors and target their motivation/interests to build engagement and connections throughout the day.

 “A good rule of thumb is dedicating ten minutes a day for 1:1 time with each child to build those strong, necessary connections,” says Stephanie.

 According to Stephanie, when children feel like they don’t have a choice, their brains begin to resist physiologically.